ShannonAI/ChineseBert/tasks/XNLI/README.md

 ## Train and Evaluate
 Download ChineseBERT model and save at `[CHINESEBERT_PATH]`.
+To be simplify, XNLI is a classification task with four classes, so you have to modify `[CHINESEBERT_PATH]/config.json` file, and set `"num_labels":4`.
 Run the following scripts to train and evaluate.
 ```
 python XNLI_trainer.py \